7 Mistakes to Avoid on Your Next Tech Job InterviewMarch 31st, 2021

 It can be during the interview or in the end.
 Making at least one question (ideally 2 or 3) shows you’re interested in the company and in the job vacancy.

 You don’t know what to ask?
-Rita Santos, KWAN Talent Acquisition Specialist, gives you some ideas.
+Our Ambassador of KWAN, Rita Santos, can give you some ideas.

 Lots of candidates I interview simply give out answers, but don’t make any questions.
 And there are so many things you can ask about: how will it be my day to day if I get this job?
 Who will my teammates be?
 What’s their role?
-What's the most important skill valued by this position?” - Rita Santos, KWAN Talent Acquisition Specialist
+What's the most important skill valued by this position?” - Rita Santos, Ambassador of KWAN.

 What other questions can you make? 🤔